SLAC National Accelerator Laboratory

 Lead Scientist, SLAC National Accelerator Laboratory

-Current Role at StanfordI am a lead scientist acting as Department Head of Matter In Extreme Conditions in the Science, Research, and Development division of LCLS.
-I am also Lead Scientist of the MEC-U project.
+Current Role at StanfordI am a Lead Scientist and Department Head of Matter In Extreme Conditions in the Science, Research, and Development division of LCLS.
+I was Chief Scientist of the MEC-U project, currently paused.